Town-of-Impostors/TownOfImpostors/README.md

 The Doctor is a role that has the ability to revive dead players.
 However, this means they are also able to revive Impostors that have been killed by the Sheriff.

 ## Jester
-The Jester is a role with no abilities and no tasks to do.
+The Jester is a role with no abilities and no tasks to do (they get fake tasks like Impostors).
 They are in their own team, and their goal is to get themselves ejected from the ship and make sure not to get killed by the Impostors.
 They will win instantly if ejected from the ship.
 However, if they are killed, they will have no way to win and essentially lose.

 ## Agent
 The Agent is a powerful role that has abilities allowing them to access map intel from anywhere.
 This includes the admin table map, security cameras, door logs and vitals if any are accessible.
 This gives them much more information on what is going on around the map, but they shouldn't neglect their tasks either.

+## Detective
+The Detective is a role that can see footprints and get extra information when reporting bodies (They will get a body report in chat only they can see, which shows time of death and if the body was moved or not).
+They should use this ability to track down Impostors, but they should also be careful not to frame the wrong person.

+## Plumber
+The Plumber is a role that can use vents to travel around.
+They can also stay in vents to observe the room.
+But they should be careful not to be suspected as the Impostor or noticed by the Impostor.

+## Arsonist
+The Arsonist is a role that aims to douse everyone alive and igniting them all to win alone.
+They have no tasks (they get fake tasks like Impostors), but should be careful not to be suspected as they have to say close for the duration of time they are dousing.
+They should also be careful not to be killed by the Impostor.

 ## Impostor
 The Impostor has additional abilities they can make use of:
 - **Drag & Drop Bodies** - Impostors can drag around and drop dead bodies to reposition them.
 They may also drag bodies through vents.
 - **Dispose Bodies** - Impostors can dispose a body they are dragging if they are close to a vent or inside the vents.
+But when bodies are disposed, a bloodstain is left behind on the vent to give crewmates a clue.
 - **Disguise** - Impostors can disguise as another player for set duration.
 They must first sample the DNA of a player by being nearby the player.

+# How does role assignment work?
+When adding in any roles (the count or enabling Jester/Arsonist, as there can only be one Jester and Arsonist maximum), they are all added to a pool and assigned out to players at random.
+A player is always assigned a role as long as there's a role in the pool to be assigned, otherwise they are just given crewmate.

 ---